ClusterCockpit/cc-backend/configs/README.md

 * `job-archive`: Type string.
 Path to the job-archive.
 Default: `./var/job-archive`.
 * `disable-archive`: Type bool.
 Keep all metric data in the metric data repositories, do not write to the job-archive.
 Default `false`.
 * `validate`: Type bool.
 Validate all input json documents against json schema.
-* `"session-max-age`: Type string.
+* `session-max-age`: Type string.
 Specifies for how long a session shall be valid  as a string parsable by time.ParseDuration().
 If 0 or empty, the session/token does not expire!
 Default `168h`.
-* `"jwt-max-age`: Type string.
+* `jwt-max-age`: Type string.
 Specifies for how long a JWT token shall be valid  as a string parsable by time.ParseDuration().
 If 0 or empty, the session/token does not expire!
 Default `0`.
 * `https-cert-file` and `https-key-file`: Type string.
 If both those options are not empty, use HTTPS using those certificates.
 * `redirect-http-to`: Type string.
 If not the empty string and `addr` does not end in ":80", redirect every request incoming at port 80 to that url.
 * `machine-state-dir`: Type string.
 Where to store MachineState files.
 TODO: Explain in more detail!
-* `"stop-jobs-exceeding-walltime`: Type int.
+* `stop-jobs-exceeding-walltime`: Type int.
 If not zero, automatically mark jobs as stopped running X seconds longer than their walltime.
 Only applies if walltime is set for job.
 Default `0`.
 * `short-running-jobs-duration`: Type int.
 Do not show running jobs shorter than X seconds.
 Default `300`.
 * `ldap`: Type object.
 For LDAP Authentication and user synchronisation.
 Default `nil`.
    - `url`: Type string.
 URL of LDAP directory server.